Using intranets to surface big data

 This is something that we covered in our Week in the digital workplace report, which presented a vision of data sitting seamlessly alongside content, integrated directly into the working practices of staff.

 It’s also important to take a ‘service design’ approach to delivering big data information, targeting key processes and business needs, and designing end-to-end solutions to match.
-(This is something that Maish Nichani from Singapore will be covering in his talk at the upcoming Intranets2012 conference in Sydney.)

 In short, big data is, well, big.
 But the promise will only be realised if the data is presented in a way that works for the whole organisation, and supported with great skills and training.